panaversity/learn-applied-generative-ai-fundamentals/04_ai_stacks/readme.md

 - **FastAPI:** This Python framework is well-suited for building high-performance APIs, including those that power AI models.
 It's known for its simplicity, speed, and ease of use.

 - **SQLModel:** This Python library simplifies database interactions within FastAPI applications.
-It helps you define database models, perform CRUD operations (Create, Read, Update, Delete), and connect to a database (in this case, PostgreSQL).
+It helps you define database models, perform CRUD operations (Create, Read, Update, Delete), and connect to a database (in our case, PostgreSQL).

 - **PostgreSQL:** This is a popular open-source relational database management system (RDBMS) that can be used to store and manage data for your AI applications.
 It's known for its reliability, scalability, and robustness.

 - **Dapr:** This open-source runtime from Microsoft simplifies building microservices by providing built-in functionality for things like state management, service invocation, pub/sub messaging, and binding to external services.
-It can be integrated with Docker Compose for local development and Kubernetes for cloud deployments.
+Note that for state management we use SQLModel not Dapr, but we use all other Dapr services.
+Dapr can be integrated with Docker Compose for local development and Kubernetes for cloud deployments.

 - **Kafka:** This distributed streaming platform is a good choice for handling real-time data pipelines in AI applications.
 It allows you to ingest, buffer, and process data streams in a scalable and fault-tolerant manner.

+- **Serverless AI Inference APIs:** We can use AI Serverless APIs e.g. OpenAI Chat Completion APIs or OpenAI Assistant APIs etc. In future custom GPTs might also have access through serverless APIs.

+- **Open Source LLM Container (Nvidia NIMs):** We can use Nvidia NIMs which are containerized microserices hosting Open Source LLMs.
+We can also fine tune them.

 **Cloud-Native Deployments:**